Harsh19012003/Dronacharya/README.md

 - Shortlisting colleges via Marks
 - Shortlisting colleges via Engineering Branches
 - Shortlisting colleges via Location/Distance
+- Secured using SHA256
+- Responsive web app
+- Inclusive of other references

 ## Usage

 This project can be used by:

-- H.S.C passouts seeking admission in Engineering College......
+- H.S.C pass-outs seeking admission in Engineering College......

 ## Color Reference